learn-co-curriculum/dsc-exponential-distribution-lab/README.md

 ## Introduction

-In this lesson, we'll make use of newfound knowledge of the **_Exponential Distribution_** to answer some real-world questions!
+In this lesson, we'll make use of our newfound knowledge of the **_Exponential Distribution_** to answer some real-world questions!

 ## Objectives